Azure/azure-powershell/src/ResourceManager/DevTestLabs/Commands.DevTestLabs/help/Get-AzDtlVMsPerLabPolicy.md

 ## SYNTAX

 ```
-Get-AzureRmDtlVMsPerLabPolicy [-LabName] <String> [-ResourceGroupName] <String>
+Get-AzDtlVMsPerLabPolicy [-LabName] <String> [-ResourceGroupName] <String>
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmDtlVMsPerLabPolicy** cmdlet gets the virtual machines per lab policy of a lab, which allows you set the total number of virtual machines allowed in a lab.
+The **Get-AzDtlVMsPerLabPolicy** cmdlet gets the virtual machines per lab policy of a lab, which allows you set the total number of virtual machines allowed in a lab.
 The cmdlet returns the enabled or disabled status of the policy, and the total number of virtual machines allowed in the lab that you have set in the policy.

 ## EXAMPLES